Merrill Lynch refocuses on performance culture

 Where do wealth firms find the growth that drives profitability?

 Merrill signals that the answer is two-fold.
 First, they expect to redouble efforts to build from within, only now they will take new and different approaches to find and cultivate performers.
-After years of struggles to build a sustainable manufacturing system for financial advisors, Merrill feels they now have the right formula.
+In fact there are certain things that attract the brightest millennials to companies, read more about it in our article about Gen Y. After years of struggles to build a sustainable manufacturing system for financial advisors, Merrill feels they now have the right formula.

 But, perhaps more importantly, Merrill will focus on existing advisors and seek to build scale and higher performance into every existing Merrill advisor.
 New approaches to compensation, new tools and a new philosophy of support are all expected to yield better performance in every advisor seat in the firm.